CueSync/cuesync.github.io/site/content/2.0/examples.md

 That’s it — your interactive transcript is ready to go!

-Hit play and watch the transcript come to life, elegantly highlighting each phrase as it's spoken.
+Hit play and watch the transcript come to life, elegantly highlighting each phrase — known as a Cue — as it's spoken.
-Click on any phrase to instantly jump to that exact moment in the media.
+Click on any Cue to instantly jump to that exact moment in the media.

 Video